The dynamics of discovery and the Heaps-Zipf relationship: Discussion

 \section{Discussion}

 We compared different systems --- written texts in English literature, individual music listening histories, and web browsing histories --- that can be represented as ordered sequences of discrete tokens taken from different types (words, songs or web pages).
-We compared these systems by fitting a power-law of the form $D = c k^\alpha$ to both the empirically observed (ordered) sequences $D(k)$ and to reshuffled versions of the same sequences, as shown in the type--token plot.
+We compared these systems by fitting a power-law of the form $D = c k^\alpha$ to both the empirically observed (ordered) sequences $D(k)$ and to reshuffled versions of the same sequences.
 In written texts, our results indicate that the appearance dynamics of new types (i.e., new words), as captured by the curve $D(k)$, can be well-approximated by a random exploration of a fixed vocabulary.
 In this case, the type--token trajectory depends primarily on the empirical frequency distribution $p(r)$.
 This finding aligns with previous analytical results showing that Heaps’ law can emerge from random sampling over a Zipfian distribution~\cite{vanleijenhorst_formal_2005}, and supports the idea that such an approach offers a reasonable starting point for modeling vocabulary growth in natural language.
 However, we showed that this assumption breaks down in the two other systems we studied --- individual online music listening and web browsing.
-In these cases, the individual discovery process --- and consequently the alternance between repetitions of already known tracks and pages, and the temporal correlations in the ordering of token appearances --- play a central role in shaping the observed type--token trajectories.
+In these cases, the individual discovery process --- and consequently the interplay between repetitions of already known tracks and pages, and the temporal correlations in the ordering of token appearances --- play a central role in shaping the observed type--token trajectories.
 To further illustrate this point, we introduced a minimal toy model that generates correlated sequences by modifying the temporal structure of token occurrences.
 Despite its simplicity, the model reveals that local correlations can drastically reshape the type--token plot.
 By tuning a single parameter controlling the strength of correlations, the model reproduces a wide range of behaviors, including the envelope that bounds all possible trajectories in the type--token plane for a given set of tokens.